zpz/zpz.github.io/_posts/2022-02-06-connected-components.md

 The speedup over `networkx` ranges from 35 for sample size 1000 to 177 for sample size 100000.
-In typical situations, such speedup will turn a bottleneck to an insignificant step.
+In typical situations, such speedup will turn a bottleneck to an insignificant middle step.
 In my case, it did just that.